Sati (practice): Gangetic plain

 In the Upper Gangetic plain, while sati occurred, there is no indication that it was especially widespread.
-The earliest known attempt by a government, that of the Muslim Sultan, Muhammad ibn Tughluq, to stop this Hindu practice took place in the Delhi Sultanate in the 14th century.
+The earliest known attempt by a government – the Muslim Sultan Muhammad bin Tughluq – to stop this Hindu practice took place in the Delhi Sultanate in the 14th century.

-In the Lower Gangetic plain, the practice may have reached a high level fairly late in history.
-According to available evidence and the existing reports of occurrences, the greatest incidence of sati in any region and period, in total numbers, occurred in Bengal and Bihar in the late 18th and early 19th centuries.
+In the Lower Gangetic plain, sati practice may have reached a high level fairly late in history.
+According to available evidence and existing reports of occurrences, the greatest incidence of sati in any region and period occurred in Bengal and Bihar in the late 18th and early 19th centuries.

 Nepal and Bali

-The earliest stone inscription in the Indian subcontinent relating to sati has been found in Nepal, dating from the 5th century, wherein the king successfully persuades his mother not to commit sati after his father dies.
-This inscription suggests that sati was practised but not compulsory.
-Nepal formally banned sati in 1920.
+The earliest stone inscription in the Indian subcontinent relating to sati has been found in Nepal, dating from the 5th century, where the king successfully persuades his mother not to commit sati after his father dies, suggesting that it was practised but was not compulsory.
+The Kingdom of Nepal formally banned sati in 1920.

-On the Indonesian island of Bali, sati (known as masatya) was practised by the aristocracy as late as 1903, until the Dutch colonial masters pushed for its termination, forcing the local Balinese princes to sign treaties containing the prohibition of sati as one of the clauses.
+On the Indonesian island of Bali, sati (known as masatya) was practised by the aristocracy as late as 1903, until the Dutch colonial authorities pushed for its termination, forcing the local Balinese princes to sign treaties containing the prohibition of sati as one of the clauses.
 Early Dutch observers of the Balinese custom in the 17th century said that only widows of royal blood were allowed to be burned alive.
 Concubines or others of inferior blood lines who consented or wanted to die with their princely husband had to be stabbed to death before being burned.